The Fosso Bianco

 The small size of the town of Bagni San Filippo, as well as its location alongside the eastern side of Monte Amiata, has made it possible for this place to remain largely unaltered through the centuries.
 Aside from the hotel/spa that also uses the hot springs for its pool and beauty/health treatments, many people come to San Filippo for the outdoor springs.
 Keep in mind though that the sulfur in the springs makes you a bit smelly: if you go to the hot springs in the afternoon, the cheap 3 euro entry into the paid spa might be a good idea for quick shower before heading out to dinner ;-).
 The town has two restaurants and a pizzeria, all serving local home-style cuisine as their specialty.

-Bagni San Filippo is within the "Parco Artistico Naturale Culturale della Val d'Orcia" and there are other hot springs nearby - Bagno Vignoni, which we will cover in more detail soon!
-In the meantime, enjoy exploring the pools of hot water at the Fosso Bianco.
+Bagni San Filippo is within the "Parco Artistico Naturale Culturale della Val d'Orcia" and there are other hot springs nearby at Bagno Vignoni!
+Enjoy exploring the pools of hot water at the Fosso Bianco, and if you have the time, explore the pool of hot springs at Bagno Vignoni as well.

 More Pools to the Right

-As mentioned above, if you follow the path to the left you will find the incredible calcium formations and sulfur pools - however...if you want the warm waters with no smell: head to your right.
+As mentioned above, if you follow the path to the left you will find the incredible calcium formations and sulfur pools - however... if you want the warm waters with no smell: head to your right.
 This area is not marked on the map above.
 The locals have created several new pool areas where you can lounge and enjoy the pure water as it bubbles down the waterfalls into a protected area.
-There are several layers and depending where you position yourself will automatically regulate the warmth of the water.
-Some are shallow and cool off faster, the main pools at the bottom are deeper and just right for a relax.
-Best of all... no stink.
+There are several layers and depending where you position yourself, you can regulate the warmth of the water.
+Some are shallow and cool off faster, the main pools at the bottom are deeper and just right for a relaxing dip.
+Best of all... no stink ;-).